HaohanTsao/CIFAR-challenge-with-PyTorch/README.md

 # CIFAR10-with-PyTorch
-Train CIFAR 10 with PyTorch
+Train CIFAR 10 & CIFFAR 100 with PyTorch

 ## Data
 you can download data by execute